opnsense/docs/source/manual/virtuals.rst

 ------
 Hosted
 ------
-For hosted installations where you can't install using the cdrom iso an alternative approach is available in  the form of **opnsense-bootstrap**.
+For hosted installations where you can't install using the DVD ISO an alternative approach is available in the form of **opnsense-bootstrap**.

 opnsense-bootstrap
 ------------------